crate/services-docs/docs/tutorials/time-series-advanced.md

 store the device readings and the device info data, define two tables with columns tailored to the datasets.

-To get started, let’s use a time-series dataset that captures various device readings, such as battery, CPU, and memory information.
+To get started, let’s use a time series dataset that captures various device readings, such as battery, CPU, and memory information.
 Each record includes:

 :ts: Timestamp when each reading was taken.